epegzz/winston-dev-console/README.md

 # winston-dev-console

-Opinionated Winston@3 console formatter for development
+A Winston@3 console format for development (based on [winston-console-format](https://github.com/duccio/winston-console-format)) that aims to improve NodeJS development UX by
+* adding the source of the logging statement to the log output
+* optimizing readability of each log statement through log statement separation, output colorization and arg pretty printing

 ## Demo